 Properties across the group are valued by an independent third party at least once in a 3-year cycle.
 The valuation is based on the depreciated replacement method, for lodges market value for admin properties in Windhoek and comparable sales value for land.
-Valuations were performed in April 2020 by Mr P J Scholtz, a qualified property valuator.
+The valuations were last performed by Mr P J Scholtz, a qualified property valuator.

 The valuer has experience in the location and categories of properties being valued.
 All properties are otherwise valued by the directors during the period in which they are not independently valuated.
-The properties were valued in April 2020.
+The properties were last valued in 2020.